Traditional Medicines and OTC Products

 4. What are the regulatory requirements for over-the-counter (non-prescription) medications?

 OTC (non-prescription) medicinal products are regulated by the HPRA.
 Manufacturers are obliged (as with prescription-only products) to apply for MAs in order to supply OTC products in Ireland and/or throughout the EEA.
-The criteria for deciding legal supply status are included in national legislation, Medicinal Products (Control of Placing on the Market) Regulations 2007 (as amended), under Section 12 of the Regulations ‘Classification of Medicinal Products’.
-Generally, new medicines are only provided on prescription and can, after a number of years of safe use, apply for reclassification and change their legal supply status.
+The criteria for deciding legal supply status are provided for under the Medicinal Products (Control of Placing on the Market) Regulations 2007 (S.I.
+541/2007) (as amended).
+Generally, new medicines are only provided on prescription and manufacturers can, after a number of years of safe use, apply for reclassification to change their legal supply status.

 5. Are there any limitations on locations or channels through which OTC products may be sold?

 There are restrictions and regulations around the locations and channels that OTC products can be sold.
 Depending on their classification and legal supply status, they can either be purchased only in pharmacies or if they are available for general sale, can also be sold in supermarkets and other shops.
 In respect of purchasing products online and being delivered by post, the legal framework for purchasing medicines online in Ireland is set out in Directive 2001/83/EC as amended by Directive 2011/62/EC.
-As per Question 18 of Marketing, Manufacturing, Packaging & Labeling, Advertising, non – prescription medicines can be purchased from online retailers who display the EU ‘Common Logo’ with a link provided through the logo to the PSI’s website.
+As per Question 39, non–prescription medicines can be purchased from online retailers who display the EU ‘Common Logo’ with a link provided through the logo to the PSI’s website.

 6. What health, advertising, and marketing claims may be made for OTC products?